Irish - Early & Medieval Irish

 Course Outline

-This course is concerned with Early Irish language and literature in the period from 600AD to 1200AD, and focuses on the study of language, grammar, texts, and their historical and literary contexts.
-Students are encouraged to develop their skills in close reading of sources, and in close analysis of the medieval Irish language.
+Our MA in Early & Medieval Irish is concerned with Early Irish language and literature in the period from 600AD to 1200AD and focuses on the study of language, grammar, texts, and their historical and literary contexts.
+Our students are encouraged to develop their skills in close reading of sources, and in close analysis of the medieval Irish language.
 You will also have the opportunity to study medieval Welsh and Latin, and to take advanced courses in literary studies, palaeography, and textual editing.
 Provision has been made for supervised independent research to allow you to broaden and deepen your scholarly interests, while a 20,000-word thesis gives scope to postgraduates to complete a significant piece of work in a specific area of interest.

 Placement or Study Abroad Information

-Upon successful completion of the Master of Arts in Early and Medieval Irish, students often go on to PhD degrees at home and abroad.
-In recent years, many of our students have received scholarships to study for further degrees in North America, Scotland, Germany and Wales, as well as in Ireland.
-As we have numerous formal links with higher education institutions overseas, students who avail of the opportunity to pursue their doctoral studies in UCC may elect to spend some time abroad as part of their course.
+Upon successful completion of the Early and Medieval Irish MA, our students often pursue a PhD degree at home or abroad.
+In recent years, many of our students have received scholarships to study for further degrees in North America, Scotland, Germany, and Wales, as well as in Ireland.
+As we have numerous formal links with higher education institutions overseas, students who avail of the opportunity to pursue their doctoral studies at UCC may elect to spend some time abroad as part of their course.

 Postgraduate Diploma in Early and Medieval Irish

-Candidates who pass Part I and opt not to proceed to Part II of the Master's programme may register for CC6002 (10 credits) and, on successful completion of CC6002, be awarded a Postgraduate Diploma in Early and Medieval Irish.
+Applicants who pass Part I and opt not to proceed to Part II of the Master’s programme may register for Supervised Research (CC6002) (10 credits) and, on successful completion of CC6002, be awarded a Postgraduate Diploma in Early and Medieval Irish.
 Students must submit CC6002 (comprising of an Annotated Bibliography and Project) to the Department by the second Friday in September in the same academic year or may register for CC6002 in the following academic year (part-time), following completion of Part I.

-A student who subsequently applies to continue to Master's level must do so within 5 academic years of successful completion of Part 1.
+A student who subsequently applies to continue to Masters' level must do so within five academic years of successful completion of Part I.

 Postgraduate Certificate in Early and Medieval Irish